Russia expands criteria for a nuclear strike – DW – 11/21/2024

 Message to the West

 These potential adversaries also include Western politicians — the ones to whom the new Russian nuclear doctrine is primarily addressed.
-Commentaries in the Russian press confirm this.
-For example, pravda.ru writes that, while the doctrine does not contain any radical new provisions, it is significant in that it sends an important signal to other states.
+Commentaries in the Russian press have confirmed this view.
+For example, pravda.ru wrote that, while the doctrine does not contain any radical new provisions, it is significant in that it sends an important signal to other states.